CristianDavideConte/universalSmoothScroll/docs/EasingFunctions.md

 These [`StepLengthCalculators`](./FAQ.md#q-what-is-a-steplengthcalculator-) are passed _some input parameters_. <br/>
 The `callback` is a function which gets executed at every scroll-animation step and that is always invoked with _those same input parameters_. <br/>
 It's an optional parameter.

 ---

+## The `bouncesNumber` parameter
+It's the number of bounces the returned [`StepLengthCalculator`](./FAQ.md#q-what-is-a-steplengthcalculator-) will do before completing the scroll-animation. <br/>
+A "bounce" occurs when the scroll-animation reaches the highest scrollable value of a container and then goes back.

+---